Updated for 4th Quarter 2018 ranks

 Crisis then Recovery

-The total number of banks and savings institutions issuing brokered CDs ranked over 125 in the 2nd quarter of 2009 was 1,177 and has grown to 1,476 as of September 30th, 2018.
-Not only did the number of investment grade institutions grow by 299 in over 8 years, but, in addition, 820 institutions below investment grade as of June 2009 (274 failures and 546 mergers) were replaced by new banks.
+The total number of banks and savings institutions issuing brokered CDs ranked over 125 in the 2nd quarter of 2009 was 1,177 and has grown to 1,412 as of December 31st, 2018.
+Not only did the number of investment grade institutions grow by 235 in over 8 years, but, in addition, 826 institutions below investment grade in June 2009 (274 failures and 552 mergers) were replaced by new banks.

-The increase in the number of institutions ranked below 125 clearly predicted the banking crisis of 2008, as early as 2006, when those numbers began to rise.
+The increase in the number of institutions ranked below 125 clearly predicted the banking crisis of 2008, as early as 2006 when those numbers began to rise.
 The peak and subsequent decline in lower-ranked institutions also forecast the end of the banking crisis in 2009.
-Finally, the increase in new banks issuing brokered CDs, the replacement of 820 institutions, plus the sharp decline in number of high-risk banks, all illustrated the recovery period from 2010 to 2018 (F, Chart I).
-Use of IDCFP ranks of banks was critical for investors in brokered CDs during this recovery period.
+Additionally, the increase in new banks issuing brokered CDs, the replacement of 826 institutions, plus the sharp decline in number of high-risk banks, all illustrated the recovery period from 2010 to 2018 (F, Chart I).
+Our ranks of banks were critical, particularly for investors in brokered CDs, during this recovery period.

 IDCFP’s Outlook for the Future - Why Our Ranks are Critical for Investors

-As the number of high-risk banks increases, so does risk to CD portfolios.
+If the number of high-risk banks increases, so does risk to CD portfolios.
 However, a strong economy, bank deregulation and favorable interest rates drive a healthy banking environment.
-Financial institutions issuing brokered CDs are expected to increase dramatically over the next few years.
-With continued strength of the economy and strong loan demand for select financial institutions, IDCFP forecasts the number of banks ranked 125 or higher to accelerate from 1,476 in 2018 Q3 to 2,000 by year-end 2021 (see Chart I).
-As in the past, IDCFP’s ranks are critical for investors going forward.
+With this continued strength of the economy and strong loan demand for select financial institutions, IDCFP forecasts the number of banks issuing brokered CDs and ranked 125 or higher to accelerate from 1,412 in 2018 Q4 to 2,400 by year-end 2022, following the trend established in 2018 (see Chart I).
+As in the past, our ranks are critical for investors going forward to monitor the strength of financial institutions during periods of risk or growth.

 John E Rickmeier, CFA, President, firstname.lastname@example.org